 How will grant recipients be selected?

-1- Copy of your CV in English which includes details of any other grants/scholarship or awards of which you are in receipt
+- Copy of your CV in English which includes details of any other grants/scholarships or awards of which you have been given.

-3. Complete the attached Story Proposal form (typed not by hand), which outlines details of your story and how you plan to execute it.
-You can download the Story Proposal form here.
+- Complete the Story Proposal form (typed not by hand), which outlines details of your story and how you plan to execute it.
+You can download the Story Proposal form here – Grant Proposal_application form_final.

-4. Three samples of your work (these can be submitted in original language but in this instance you must submit a one-page summary of each piece in English).
+- Three samples of your work that demonstrate similar skills needed to carry out your grant proposal.
+They do not need to be about cancer. (these can be submitted in original language but in this instance you must submit a one-page summary of each piece in English or better still a full English translation).
 Your samples of work can either be uploaded or you can complete the designated box with a direct web link to your work

 If you have any questions please contact Corinne Hall firstname.lastname@example.org